linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 # Gotchas
 ## > eksctl
 This is a handy utility, but is not idempotent by design.
 If you deploy a new cluster with this tool, and later on decide to change something about that cluster (but don't want to rebuild), you can't necessarily update your config and redeploy.
 Even the command is different: new builds are `eksctl create cluster` where certain changes can be done with `eksctl upgrade cluster`.
 Some changes to managed nodegroups can be done with `eksctl update nodegroup` but others require completely rebuilding the nodegroup.
-But in the end, the total cluster config and deployment pipeline is significantly simpler to build and understand than it would have been using Cloudformation.
+But in the end, the total cluster config and deployment pipeline is significantly simpler to build and understand than it would have been using CloudFormation.

 ## > EKS Built-in CNI
 The AWS CNI that comes out of the box is that assigns a unique IP from your VPC subnet to every pod.
 I was not expecting this, and during initial POC testing I quickly found out when I started scaling up parallel jobs.
 Luckily it's possible to add a new CIDR block to the existing VPC, so I went ahead and added a new block and split that into 2 subnets in different AZs, then wired those up to the existing route table and out through the existing NAT gateway.
 Crisis averted.
 We could have switched CNIs as well, but I was ready to move forward, and since this was supported it was a little bit less effort in the short term.
 If we start going beyond 1000 parallel jobs then I'll be revisiting this one and moving to something else.
 For now, we're well below that, so it's noted and we can move on.